alexander-koch/golem/Bytecode.md

 # Golem Bytecode Set

 Golem runs on an internal stack-based bytecode virtual machine (gvm).
-The following instructions are currently supported.
+Bytecode is used because of the speed compared to simple Tree-walkers, a JIT is not used because of the complexity.

 # VM Benchmark / Speed

-The current vm uses a technique called NaN-Tagging or NaN-Boxing.
+The current VM uses a technique called NaN-Tagging or NaN-Boxing.
 It stores all values in a IEEE-754 64-bit float.
 Integers, double-floats, booleans, characters, etc. and pointers are mapped onto it.
 This greatly improves the speed and the memory usage.
+On 64-bit systems, you can use the whole 64-bit for a double, and 32-bits for an integer.

 The following table demonstrates the speed.
-For comparison the old vm implementation and python is used.
+For comparison the old VM implementation and python is used.

 | Program | Old VM    | VM     | Python |
 |---      |---        |---     |---     |